 Capital Value Tax (CVT)

-Buyers of cars priced over Rs.5 million will now have to pay 2% of the car’s value as CVT.
-This seems like an attempt on part of this government to squeeze buyers of crossover SUVs, etc. In short, the government wants to tax all car buyers – over 1600cc car buyers and over Rs.5 million price tag car buyers.
+Initially, buyers of cars priced over Rs.5 million were supposed to pay 1% of the car’s value as CVT.
+This seemed like an attempt on part of this government to squeeze buyers of crossover SUVs, etc. In short, the government wanted to tax all car buyers – over 1600cc car buyers and over Rs.5 million price tag car buyers.
+However, this tax net has been expanded – now buyers of cars with an engine size above 1300cc will have to pay 1% CVT.

 Potential buyers of: